dudung/rust/content/posts/24/l/03-makassar-sand.md

 `url` https://maps.app.goo.gl/b6MA9mvq8siH6GT66 \
 `sta` collected

 The abbreviations are fsc (field sample collector) dms (degrees minutes seconds), and url (uninform resource locator).
-This activity is conducted with help from Ahmad Swandi and his colleague as navigator.
+This activity is conducted with help from Ahmad Swandi and his colleague Y as navigator.